EURO GOVT-Hunt for yield boosts French bonds, Bunds ease

 The risk that Greece may be forced out of the currency bloc following June 17 elections, and the unknown repercussions that would bring for the whole euro zone, has pushed investors to seek out the safety of German debt despite ultra-low yields.

-But analysts said there was no clear trigger for the move into other sovereigns.
-That meant it could reverse quickly if worries about Greece, Spain’s struggling banking sector or weak growth across the bloc were again pushed to the fore.
+Analysts said there was no clear trigger for the move into other sovereigns, and that it could reverse quickly if worries about Greece’s future, Spain’s struggling banking sector or general weak growth in the bloc were again pushed to the fore.

+“There’s not much in terms of fundamental news so you can’t really apply any sort of logic to the day-to-day moves,” said Orlando Green, strategist at Credit Agricole.

+“Bunds are moving moderately lower and that’s to be expected with this risk-appetite move ... but I don’t think that’s going to be sustained.
+Overall we’re still in a friendly environment for German Bunds right now.”

 “This is all built on very shaky ground, and we could easily see things reversing again,” said DZ Bank strategist Michael Leister.
 “The market is trading political headlines which means, in turn, the market will remain very volatile for the time being.”